Uzal Girard Ent: Other honors

-In 1951, an Air Force base opened near Colorado Springs, Colorado, and was named in the general's honor.
+In 1951, a new Air Force base near Colorado Springs, Colorado, was named in the general's honor.
 Ent Air Force Base was the initial home to the North American Air Defense Command (NORAD) from 1957 until 1963 when the command center moved to a highly secure facility within Cheyenne Mountain.
-Ent AFB then became the Ent Annex to the Cheyenne Mountain Complex in 1975, and the facility was subsequently closed in 1976.
+Ent AFB became the Ent Annex to the Cheyenne Mountain Complex in 1975, and the facility was closed the following year.

 The Ent Credit Union was named in his honor.
 Veterans of Foreign Wars (VFW) Post 8298 in Ent's hometown of Northumberland, Pennsylvania, is named "Major General Uzal G. Ent" to honor his memory.